TheShadowOfHassen/0-ad-history-encyclopedia-mod/Sources/Trees.md

 Doum Palm: https://en.wikipedia.org/wiki/Hyphaene_thebaica: ByShadowOFHassen Palmyra Palm: https://en.wikipedia.org/wiki/Borassus_flabellifer: ShadowOfHassen Palm Tropic & Palm Tropical: Adapted from old History, supplemented with Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen
-Pine & Winter Pine: Adapted from old history, supplemented with Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen
+Pine & winter Pine: Adapted from old history, supplemented with Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen
 Black Pine: Same as normal Pine: By ShadowOfHassen Pine Maritime( Both short and normal): Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen
 Poplars and Poplar Lombardy: Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen